Cruising with a baby – important things to know

 A lot of cruise lines offer amazing kids clubs but you may find that not all activities or sessions are open to babies.
 For example: Carnival and P&O Cruises have clubs where you can leave your kids from the age of two; Norwegian Cruise Line offer play sessions for children aged six months to three-years-old supervised by their parents; MSC have a bookable baby sitting service for babies over one-year-old and stay and play sessions for guests with kids up to the age of two; and Disney Cruises have a bookable nursery for babies from six-months-old.

-Getting around the ship
+Getting around the ship when cruising with a baby

 The most family-orientated cruise ships tend to be of a reasonable size.
 Bring a compact stroller and a baby carrier to help you get around by day and night.
 You’re going to cover some miles visiting all the decks and wandering the promenade!
 On busy port days put your baby carrier to good use going up and down stairs to avoid waiting for lifts.
 And reserve your stroller for evenings when your baby will hopefully be napping while you enjoy a meal.